Watch Patient Story

 There must be enough bone available for the implants to integrate with the jaw to restore teeth with dental implants successfully.
 When a tooth or teeth have been missing for an extended period, the jaw bone surrounding the missing tooth site tends to recede due to a lack of stimulation.
 If this is the case, bone grafting may be necessary to restore the jaw bone and allow for the secure placement of dental implants.

-Bone Grafting in Monterey, CA, and Salinas, CA
+Bone Grafting in Monterey, Salinas, and Santa Cruz, CA

-At MOSA Oral Maxillofacial & Dental Implant Surgery, Drs.
-Lewis and Lloyd are experts in diagnosing jaw bone deficiencies and preparing the mouth for dental implant restoration.
-If you have a failing or missing tooth and are interested in learning how you can maintain your oral health, we encourage you to contact one of our offices in Monterey or Salinas to schedule an appointment.
+At MOSA Oral Maxillofacial & Dental Implant Surgery, our oral surgeons are experts in diagnosing jaw bone deficiencies and preparing the mouth for dental implant restoration.
+If you have a failing or missing tooth and are interested in learning how you can maintain your oral health, we encourage you to contact us in Monterey, Salinas, or Santa Cruz to schedule an appointment.
 We will present you with all of your options for tooth replacement to restore your function and smile.